How To Get Residency In Ireland: A Comprehensive Guide

 Stamp 6: If your passport bears the Stamp 6, it indicates that you are a dual national holding Irish citizenship.

-Apart from these stamps, in summary, besides family reunification, work visas, and student visas, there are two main ways for foreigners to legally reside in Ireland:
+In summary, aside from family reunification, work, and student visas, there are two principal ways for foreigners to legally reside in Ireland:

 1. Independent Means Visa (Persons of Independent Means): This is a passive income visa under Stamp 0, requiring applicants to be retirees or individuals with direct ties to Ireland, such as overseas relatives of Irish residents, with an annual income of at least 50,000 euros.